mainmatter/mainmatter.com/blog/_posts/2017-08-21-creating-web-components-with-glimmer.md

 ##### Starting a new Glimmer Web Component Project

 To get started with an initial, running project setup, we will be using [Ember CLI](https://ember-cli.com/) for scaffolding and configuration of our Glimmer app.
-From  `ember-cli@2.14.beta` onwards, we can get started to create a Glimmer-backed web component by using the `ember new` generator, the [respective glimmer blueprint](https://github.com/glimmerjs/glimmer-blueprint) and the `--web-component` flag:
+From `ember-cli@2.14.0` onwards, we can get started to create a Glimmer-backed web component by using the `ember new` generator, the [respective glimmer blueprint](https://github.com/glimmerjs/glimmer-blueprint) and the `--web-component` flag:

 ```bash
 ember new glimmer-map -b @glimmer/blueprint --web-component
 ```
 generating the needed scaffolding for our first Glimmer app.
-As soon as the Glimmer app is booted up via a simple `ember serve` and we navigate to the typical `http://localhost:4200`, we will find that our first component project is already rendered with a "Hello Glimmer!" headline:
+As soon as the Glimmer app is booted up via a simple `ember serve` and we navigate to the typical `http://localhost:4200`, we will find that our first component project is already rendered with a "Welcome to Glimmer!" headline:

 ![Screenshot of First Page of a New Glimmer App - Headline: Hello Glimmer!](/images/glimmer-map-startup.png)